 In most cases, the pain and numbness associated with sciatica will start in the lower back.
 Next, symptoms radiate to the hip and travel down the leg to the foot in a predictable pattern.
 Your symptoms are usually confined to one side of the body.

 Symptoms range from mild to severe.

 Causes and Related Problems

 Doctors may order MRIs or EMGs to learn more.
-They may also recommend medicine, physical therapy, steroid injections, or surgery.
+They may also recommend addictive medication, physical therapy, steroid injections or surgery.

 The Symptoms of Peripheral Neuropathy Primarily Affect the Legs and Feet